nvaccess/nvda/tests/manual/addonStore.md

 ## Updating add-ons

-### Simulate creating an updatable add-on from the Add-on Store
+### Simulate creating an updatable add-on
-Without having a previously installed add-on get an update, it is hard to naturally test updatable add-ons.
+Without having an installed add-on which has an update pending, it is hard to test updatable add-ons.
 This process allows you to spoof an update for an add-on.

 1. [Install an add-on from the Add-on Store](#install-add-on)